wallabyway/markupExt/README.md

 ### Overview

-This is an extension to Forge Viewer, so you can attach 3D markers to your scene with a pop-out info-card.
+This is an extension to APS Viewer, so you can attach 3D markers to your scene with a pop-out info-card.
 I originally used the same extension for the AR ConXTech demo (see http://vrock.it and original blog post).
 I needed to show 1000's of RFI's and Issues in a large Revit scene, so I needed a markup technique to render a large number of points.